twurz/pcs_code_challenge_01/README.md

-Increment 1:
+Increment 3:
-The program prompts a user for a noun and enters it into the phrase: "The (noun) went to sea in a sturdy ship."
+The program prompts a user for several types of words.
+It saves them in a hash.

-It then displays the result with the noun entered.
+Then the program iterates through an array of templates and displays the resulting sentences constructed from the words in the hash.

+We have also required the pry debugger gem.